bubnovd/Labs/CCNA/OSPF/Cisco. Answer_key.en.md

 O 203.0.113.0/24 [110/4000] via 10.0.3.2, 00:01:46, FastEthernet3/0
 [110/4000] via 10.0.0.2, 00:01:46, FastEthernet0/0
 ```

+13.Verify that all routers have a path to the 203.0.113.0/24 network

 14. Configure a default static route on R4 to the Internet via the service provider at 203.0.113.2
 ```R4(config)#ip route 0.0.0.0 0.0.0.0 203.0.113.2```